asazycat/GamerCore/README.md

 Features I would like to include:

+- Form validation and some responsive design modifications

 - The ability to see streams of popular twitch streamers (using twitch api)

 - A sign up page for new users to get in (at the moment, it is just a demo account)